Quercus nigra: Description

-Quercus nigra is a medium-sized deciduous tree, growing to 30 m tall with a trunk up to 1 m in diameter.
+Quercus nigra is a medium-sized deciduous tree, growing up to 30 m tall with a trunk up to 1 m in diameter.
 Young trees have a smooth, brown bark that becomes gray-black with rough scaly ridges as the tree matures.
 The leaves are alternate, simple and tardily deciduous, remaining on the tree until mid-winter; they are 3–12 cm long and 2–6 cm broad, variable in shape, most commonly shaped like a spatula being broad and rounded at the top and narrow and wedged at the base.
 The margins vary, usually being smooth to shallowly lobed, with a bristle at the apex and lobe tips.
 The tree is easy to identify by the leaves, which have a lobe that looks as if a drop of water is hanging from the end of the leaf.
 The top of each leaf is a dull green to bluish green and the bottom is a paler bluish-green.
 On the bottom portion of the leaves, rusty colored hairs run along the veins.
 The acorns are arranged singly or in pairs, 10–14 mm long and broad, with a shallow cupule; they mature about 18 months after pollination in autumn of the second year.